Ten Pound Poms

 Strathmore and Strathnaver, these wonderful ships delivered a

-hundred thousand or more fresh faced new immigrants to Australia during
+hundred thousand or more optimistic and sometimes war-weary immigrants to Australia during

 the fifties and the early sixties.
 She was retired from service